Classic Cars as Investment: What the Hagerty Index Says About 2025 Returns

 Buying Research

 Before purchasing, check Hagerty values for the specific year, model, and condition grade.
-Compare asking prices to guide values—significant premiums require justification through exceptional condition or provenance.
+Compare asking prices to guide values—significant premiums need justification through exceptional condition or provenance.

 Insurance Decisions

-Hagerty values directly inform agreed-value insurance policies.
-Update your coverage when values change significantly to ensure proper protection.
+That’s what makes Hagerty values endearing to us collectors—they directly inform agreed-value insurance policies.
+Update coverage when values change significantly to ensure proper protection.

 Selling Preparation